Skip to main content

 • Automated report generation (React-to-PDF, screenshots)

-• AI agents that browse sites, summarise content and send email
+• AI agents that browse sites, summarize content and send email